SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 ### Add collisions

-As it stands, objects would go through each other like if they were ghosts.
+As it stands, objects would go through each other as if they were ghosts.
 It is therefore necessary to handle collisions.
 This is simply done in SOFA by adding a collision model.
 In the case of 3-dimensional objects described with triangles and tetrahedra, this is typically done by adding the components 'Triangle', 'Line' and 'Point', that define the elements on the surface of the objects.

 #### Plane
  The case of the plane is the most straignthforward: it is described by a surface and the components of collision can be directly added to its node, specifying it is not moving during the simulation: